intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

   url: '${basePath}/assets/blog/swiftUI-navigation/cover.png'
 ---

-Recently I was playing around with navigation in SwiftUI, and came up with a way to navigate between screens using the iOS 16 stack navigation feature.
+Recently I was playing around with navigation in SwiftUI and came up with a way to navigate between screens using the iOS 16 stack navigation feature.
 I found it interesting and decided to share, you can find the code [here](https://github.com/intiMRA/SwiftUINavigation/tree/main/Navigation).
 Let's set sail!

 ## The Problem

-While stack navigation in SwiftUI is awesome, it is easy to use it in a chaotic way. here is that I mean:
+While stack navigation in SwiftUI is awesome, it is easy to use it chaotically. here is what I mean:
 Imagine you have to navigate to a View that requires a viewModel, you could implement the navigation in this way:

 ```swift